cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/APIs/mutation/middleware-subscribe.md

 Set middleware for subscribe is a powerful API that allows developers to customize their apps and create a unique experience for their users.
 The API interacts with the smart contract and sets the defined rules on how it should behave for a specific action, such as subscribing to a profile.

+## 1. Generate Typed Data

-1. First, data should be presented to the user in a readable format when signing from the wallet.
+First, data should be presented to the user in a readable format when signing from the wallet.
 To do that you’ll need to call the `createSetSubscribeDataTypedData` API that takes care of this.

 If you’re unfamiliar with typed data, you can read more about it [here](https://eips.ethereum.org/EIPS/eip-712).

 This API sets the parameters for subscribing such as `tokenURI` and `middleware` so when a user subscribes to this profile, the Middleware will be triggered and the NFT minted will have the specified Token URI.

 In this example we are setting the `subscribePaid` middleware which will require the user to pay a fee to subscribe to the profile.<br/>
 To view a full list of supported middlewares check out the [Middleware](/core-concepts/middleware) guide.

 :::caution